 If you have bad knees you might also want to bring hiking poles as the climb is very steep.

-When we visited, the entrance fee for foreigners was an outrageous 150,000 Rp. per person and it apparently gets hiked to 225,000 Rp. at the weekend.
+At the time of writing, the entrance fee for foreigners was an outrageous 150,000 Rp. per person and it apparently gets hiked to 225,000 Rp. at the weekends.
 The Indonesians pay about 1/10 of this and you really shouldn’t be discriminated against as a foreigner.

 We were actually able to avoid paying the entrance fee to the ticket mafia by casually walking past the ticket checkpoint at about 1 a.m when nobody was apparently there to stop us.